NelsonClark/Hubitat/Apps/Advanced_vThermostat/README.md

   * Emergency stop now will not activate if it's idle, this is safe and more logical
   * If hubs scale is changed from either F or C, using the save command will update temperatures to the new scale
   * When setting up a new vThermosat, thermostat mode is automatically chosen based on heating and cooling outlets choices
+* 0.7
+  * Small tweaks in the code
+  * Bug that made the emergency mode kick in even if in idle

 # ToDo